makeiteasierapps/PaxxiumMobile/README.md

 ## Environment Setup

 ### Dependencies
-- From the friend directory, run `npm install` to install all dependencies
+- From the Paxxium directory, run `npm install` to install all dependencies

 - `python -m venv venv` to create a virtual environment
 - `source venv/bin/activate` to activate the virtual environment